 Monday Dec.
-10 after 10:00pm, you must:

-Relax, maybe watch Netflix, go to bed early.
+10 after 10:00pm, you must: Relax, maybe watch Netflix, go to bed early.

-- Late at night the evening before a test is NOT the best time to study (it is just the most popular!) - Don't worry you have been studying since the 1st week of classes! - You need to relax and get your mind physically ready to focus on Tuesday
+- The evening before a test is NOT the best time to study (it is just the most popular) - Don't worry you have been studying since the 1st week of classes! - You need to relax and get your mind physically ready to focus on Tuesday